Soviet famine of 1930–1933: Food aid

-After the first wave of hunger in February and March, Ukrainian authorities met with a second wave of hunger and starvation in April and May, specifically in the Kiev and Kharkiv oblasts.
+After the first wave of hunger in February and March, Ukrainian authorities met with a second wave of hunger and starvation in April and May, specifically in Kiev and Kharkiv oblasts.
 The situation was aggravated by the extended winter.
-Between February and June 1933, thirty-five Politburo decisions and Sovnarkom decrees authorized the issue of a total of 35.19 million poods (576,400 tonnes), or more than half of total aid to Soviet agriculture as a whole.
+Between February and June 1933, 35 Politburo decisions and Sovnarkom decrees authorized the issue of a total of 35 million poods (576,000 tonnes), or more than half of total aid to Soviet agriculture as a whole.
 1.1 million tonnes were provided by central Soviet authorities in winter and spring 1933, among them grain and seeds for Ukrainian SSR peasants, kolhozes, and sovhozes.
 Such figures did not include grain and flour aid provided for the urban population and children, or aid from local sources.
 In Russia, Stalin personally authorized distribution of aid in answer to a request by Michail Aleksandrovich Sholokhov, whose own district was stricken.
-On 6 April 1933, Sholokhov, who lived in the Vesenskii district (Kuban, Russian SFSR), wrote at length to Stalin, describing the famine conditions and urging him to provide grain.
-Stalin received the letter on 15 April 1933, and the Politburo granted 700 tons of grain to that district on 6 April 1933.
+On 6 April Sholokhov, who lived in the Vesenskii District of Kuban, wrote at length to Stalin, describing the famine conditions and urging him to provide grain.
+Stalin received the letter on 15 April, and the Politburo granted 700 tons of grain to the district on 6 April.
 Stalin sent a telegram to Sholokhov stating: "We will do everything required.
 Inform size of necessary help.
 State a figure."
-Sholokhov replied on the same day, and on 22 April 1933, the day on which Stalin received the second letter, Stalin scolded him: "You should have sent your answer not by letter but by telegram.
+Sholokhov replied on the same day, and on 22 April, the day on which Stalin received the second letter, Stalin scolded him: "You should have sent your answer not by letter but by telegram.
 Time was wasted."
 Stalin also later reprimanded Sholokhov for failing to recognize perceived sabotage within his district; this was the only instance that a specific amount of aid was given to a specific district.
 Other appeals were not successful, and many desperate pleas were cut back or rejected.

 Documents from Soviet archives indicate that the aid distribution was made selectively to the most affected areas, and during the spring months, such assistance was the goal of the relief effort.
-A special resolution of the Central Committee of the Communist Party (Bolshevik) of Ukraine for the Kiev Oblast from 31 March 1933 ordered peasants to be hospitalized with either ailing or recovering patients.
+A special resolution of the Central Committee of the Communist Party (Bolshevik) of Ukraine for Kiev Oblast from 31 March ordered peasants to be hospitalized with either ailing or recovering patients.
 The resolution ordered improved nutrition within the limits of available resources so that they could be sent out into the fields to sow the new crop as soon as possible.